cwcyau/hdrukphdcourses/courses/fairness.md

 ### Teaching methods

-The first part of the training will be largely based around discussions, but participants are expected to have read 4-5 of the key papers in this area that are listed below.
+The first part of the training will be largely based around discussions, but participants are expected to have read 4-5 of the key papers in this area (at least one from set) that are listed below.
 In the second part, participants will be split into groups and work on a task.

 ## Pre-requisites

 Students will also need access to the [Nightingale](https://app.nightingalescience.org/projects) data.
 Nightingale is an open platform for health data but requires registration in advance and approval can take several days, so early registration is required.
 The platform contains lots of information on existing projects.
 Students are also advised to complete the MRC [“Research, GDPR and confidentiality”](https://byglearning.com/mrcrsc-lms/course/index.php?categoryid=1) e-learning module (or another equivalent training).

 For those who may be interested in finding out more about fairness in healthcare modelling, the MIT course [“Ethical Machine Learning in Human Deployments”](https://canvas.mit.edu/courses/14219) by Dr. Marzyeh Ghassemi is excellent.
+You may also be interested in [Data Science for Health Equity (DSxHE)](https://www.datascienceforhealthequity.com/), an independent community that brings together experts, enthusiasts and hobbyists working at the intersection of data science and health inequalities to ensure that the latest research and innovations improve health equity.
+There is also a [Turing Interest Group on "Health Equity"](https://www.turing.ac.uk/research/interest-groups/health-equity) which you might be interested in.

-All the group-work programming will be carried out in *Python*, so knowledge of Python would be preferred but not necessary.
+All the group-work programming will be carried out in Python, so knowledge of Python would be preferred but not necessary.

 **To do:**